 If the thought of decluttering and organising your kitchen is simply overwhelming or you struggle to find the time to do it on your own, there are professional declutterers and organisers up and down the country who will help you to simply get it done!
 Find your local registered organiser at APDO UK.
 As well as hands-on help to declutter and organise, APDO members can advise on storage solutions, give you tips for minimising a build-up of clutter, take away items for donation or disposal and even access trade discounts with big-name suppliers on your behalf.

-I’m Kate, a professional organiser & PA and the founder of Better Organised; decluttering and organising homes, offices, businesses and lives in and around Milngavie, Glasgow.
+I’m Kate, a productivity coach & professional organiser and the founder of Better Organised; decluttering and organising homes, offices, businesses and lives in the UK and beyond.
 Head to Amazon to pick up a copy of my book, A Better Organised Home in 30 Days for my step-by-step guidance to decluttering and organising throughout your home.
 For regular tips, advice and news about all things organised, please sign up to my newsletter at https://www.betterorganised.uk